 Located at Land’s End, it’s a very beautiful beach where you can watch the waves meet the sand, and the rocks on the shore are nothing short of therapeutic.

 21. Playa Balandra – La Paz

 If the beaches in Cabo San Lucas are touristy and too crowded for your liking, Balandra Beach in La Paz has located a 2-hour drive.

 It’s a stunning stretch of sand and sea that resembles a lagoon because of the high cliffs encircling the waters.

-I would suggest you should plan to spend the day there until the sunset to enjoy the spectacular show from the hill above Playa Balandra.
+I would suggest you should plan to spend the day there until sunset to enjoy the spectacular show from the hill above Playa Balandra.

 Just opposite Playa Balandra, on the other side of the coast, you will enjoy Playa Tecolote, less scenic but still beautiful beach with shallow water, perfect for swimming and relaxing.
 On weekends it’s more crowded, just so you know.
 Also, there is no phone signal there.

 23. Playa el Caymancito

-I found out about this lesser-known beach just after lockdown while I was in La Paz and it was a blessing.
+I found out about this lesser-known beach just after the lockdown while I was in La Paz and it was a blessing.
 It’s not crowded and it’s at a short uber drive.
 The shallow water makes it easy to swim and a great place for snorkeling as you can find small colorful fishes swimming around.